SerchCan/Paid-Manager/README.md

 # getPaidCount.php
 Only return number of months (the count of registrys) where the user has a payment.
 # getUsers.php
-Return name of Users to make a list on react Components.
+Return ID and Name of the Users to make a list on react Components.
 # users.php and paid.php
 POST functions to insert a user or payment respectively.